GoogleCloudPlatform/marketing-analytics-jumpstart/DEVELOPMENT.md

 Marketing Analytics Jumpstart consists of an easy, extensible and automated implementation of an end-to-end solution that enables Marketing Technology teams to store, transform, enrich with 1PD and analyze marketing data, and programmatically send predictive events to Google Analytics 4 to support conversion optimization and remarketing campaigns.

 ## Developer pre-requisites
 Use Visual Studio Code to develop the solution.
-Install Gemini Code Assistant, Docker, GitHub, Hashicorp Terraform, Jinja extensions.
+Install Gemini Code Assistant, Docker, GitHub, Hashicorp, Terraform, Jinja extensions.
 You should have Python 3, Poetry, Terraform, Git and Docker installed in your developer terminal environment.

 ## Preparing development environment